 The Ripple approach is highly collaborative, utilization-focused and practitioner-centered.
-We use practical methods fit for complex contexts, across fields such as peacebuilding, social justice, human rights, community development and humanitarian aid.
+We use practical methods that are fit for complex contexts, and attuned where appropriate to the motivations and rhythms of faith-inspired partners.
+We support a full range of ‘just peace’ initiatives including dialog, relationship building, community development, advocacy and institutional change.
 Our partners say Ripple strengthens both programs and results.

-- A complexity lens which interprets injustice and conflict as part of complex adaptive systems, and equips practitioners to influence those systems.
+- A complexity lens which understands injustice and conflict as complex adaptive systems, and equips practitioners to influence those systems.

-- Outcome Harvesting and other emergent (‘goal-free’) methods for the monitoring and evaluation of social systems change initiatives in complex contexts.
+- Outcome Harvesting and other ’emergent’ methods for the evaluation of social systems change initiatives in complex contexts.

 - Outcome Harvesting + Attitude Change as a Ripple/Tearfund adaptation for programs in which inward transformation is essential to achieving or understanding outcomes.

-- Action research processes that blend learning with doing, engaging practitioners as data collectors, analysts, evaluators and strategic planners.
+- Participatory research processes that engage practitioners as process designers, data collectors, analysts, sense-makers and action planners.

-- A disciplined focus on unintended effects, both positive and negative, to help organizations adapt nimbly to improve results.
+- Cross-cutting integration of conflict sensitivity, gender responsiveness and a disciplined focus on unintended effects, both positive and negative, to inform program improvement.

 - Local leadership – We encourage approaches that center the initiative, knowledge and culture of insiders, while positioning outsiders in supporting and amplifying roles.